Music theory: diploma topics 2

-You are asked to buy and bring to class each session your own copy of scores for the set works listed above:
+You are asked to buy and bring to each session your own copy of scores for the set works in the editions listed above.

-You may also be require to buy/borrow books from the AMusTCL reading list to use during this course: (https://www.trinitycollege.com/resource/?id=713)
+You may also be required to buy/borrow books from the AMusTCL reading list to use during this course.

 When I've finished, what course can I do next?

-You may also be interested in one of our wide range of Practical musicianship, Music appreciation, or practical instrumental, singing and ensemble courses.
+You may also be interested in one of our wide range of Music history, or practical instrumental, singing and ensemble courses.